thedevs-network/kutt/README.md

   * `domain` (optional):  Required if a custom domain is used for short URL.

 ## ShareX
 You can use Kutt as your default URL shortener in [ShareX](https://getsharex.com/).
-Please refer to our [ShareX wiki](https://github.com/thedevs-network/kutt/wiki/ShareX) for more informations.
+If you host your custom instance of Kutt, refer to [ShareX wiki](https://github.com/thedevs-network/kutt/wiki/ShareX) on how to setup.

 ## 3rd Party API packages
 | Language  | Link                                                       | Description                                       |